 Even with the best intentions and a product quickly shipped, there can be issues that arise after shipment.
-For example, a SaaS software company that sends out supporting hardware components like their GPS devices, which could get lost in the mail.
+For example, a SaaS software company might send out supporting hardware components such as GPS devices, which could get lost in the mail.

-Another situation that falls under this category takes place when the customer returned a product but they are still waiting for a refund.
-Instead of continuing to wait, they will contact their credit card company to start the chargeback process.
+Another situation that falls under this category takes place when the customer returns a product but they're still waiting for a refund.
+Instead of continuing to wait, they'll contact their credit card company to start the chargeback process.

 As the Latin saying goes, praemonitus praemunitus… or ‘forewarned is forearmed.’

-It does help to know the different types of chargebacks as a business owner, so you can better prepare yourself.
-It might be in double checking that your shipping department fills an order within a specific number or days, or that you improve communication with customers so that they know as soon as that oh-so-tempting box of chocolate-covered raspberries was delivered on their doorstep.
+It helps to know the different types of chargebacks as a business owner so you can better prepare yourself.
+It might be in double checking your shipping department fills an order within a specific number or days, or that you improve communication with your customers so they know as soon as that oh-so-tempting box of chocolate-covered raspberries was delivered on their doorstep.

-However, even in the best-laid foundation to ensure customer satisfaction, issues will likely find their way into the cracks.
+However, even with the best-laid foundation to ensure customer satisfaction, issues will likely find their way into the cracks.

-By the time you are aware that a chargeback request has been issued against your business, your customer is long past the Liz Lemon phase of, “What the What?” and is in full recovery mode.
+By the time you're aware a chargeback request has been issued against your business, your customer is long past the Liz Lemon phase of, “What the What?” and is in full recovery mode.